-The Change of Major Workshops for Winter 2025 are currently active.
+The Change of Major Workshops for Spring 2025 will become active on 3/23/2025.

-For non-engineering students who have questions on our Change of Major process and want to meet with an Academic Counselor within OASA:
+For non-engineering students who have questions on our Change of Major process and want to meet with an Academic Counselor within OASA.

 Q: What are my chances of getting in?